-The National Center for Learning Disabilities (NCLD) team envisions a society in which every individual who struggles to learn possesses the academic, social and emotional skills needed to succeed in school, at work and in life.
+The National Center for Learning Disabilities (NCLD) team envisions a society in which every individual possesses the academic, social and emotional skills needed to succeed in school, at work and in life.
 Learn more about our credo, programs, events, and more below.

 La función ejecutiva es un grupo de procesos mentales que ayudan a conectar la experiencia previa con las acciones presentes.
 Las personas la usan para realizar actividades como planificación, organización, crear estrategias, prestar atención y para recordar detalles y manejar el tiem....More >

 The Anne Ford and Allegra Ford Thomas Scholarships offer financial assistance to two graduating seniors with documented learning disabilities (LD) who are pursuing post-secondary education.
 The Anne Ford Scholarship was first awarded in 2002; in 2009, with a generous donation from Ann....More >

 La dispraxia es un trastorno que afecta el desarrollo de la motricidad.
 Las personas con dispraxia tienen dificultad para planificar y completar tareas de motricidad fina.
 Esto puede variar desde simples tareas como la de saludar con la mano hasta otras más complejas como cepillarse ....More >

 Al igual que con otras discapacidades del aprendizaje, la dislexia es un reto de por vida con el que las personas nacen.
 Este trastorno del procesamiento del lenguaje puede dificultar la lectura, escritura, ortografía y a veces incluso el habla.
 La dislexia no es un síntoma de poca in....More >